KrichenNour/Medicine-Rescue/README.md

     Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-To run the project locally, follow these steps:
+To run the BACKEND locally, follow these steps:

 1.  **Install Dependencies**
    Make sure Node.js and npm are installed.
 Then, in the project folder: npm install
 2.  **Set Up PostgreSQL**
    *Make sure PostgreSQL is installed and running.
-*Open a terminal and log in as the PostgreSQL user: psql -U postgres
+   *Open a terminal and log in as the PostgreSQL user:
+    psql -U postgres

     *Create the database:
     CREATE DATABASE myapp;

    *Run migrations to create the tables:
    \i path/to/backend/migrations/create_user_table.sql
    \i path/to/backend/migrations/create_requests_table.sql
    \i path/to/backend/migrations/create_medicine_table.sql
    ⚠️⚠️ Adjust the paths to match your repo structure.

-3.**Configure Environment Variables**
+3.  **Configure Environment Variables**
 IN .env file in the backend :

 PG_USER=postgres